TV Meteorologist

 What is the range of temperature when an average temperature is given? eg. a stated average low of 40 degrees, what is the average range of actual low temperature 10 degrees? etc...

-Asked by johnemmerich about 10 years ago
+Asked by johnemmerich over 10 years ago

 Interesting question.
 There is no range of temperatures.
 The average low for a given day is figured using the temperature on a given date using the historical record, usually between 20 and 100 years depending on the availability of the data.